Saliva plays an important role in the use and maintenance of dentures. Here are some ways in which it can affect dentures:

 - Practice swallowing: Swallowing frequently can help stimulate the muscles in the mouth and throat, which can help reduce excessive saliva production.

-- Avoid certain foods: Some foods, such as spicy or acidic foods, can increase saliva production.
-Avoiding these foods or eating them in moderation can help reduce excessive saliva production.
+- Avoid certain foods: Some foods, such as spicy or acidic foods, can increase salivary production.
+Avoiding these foods or eating them in moderation can help reduce excessive production.

-Overall, saliva plays an important role in the use and maintenance of dentures, and it’s important to keep the mouth hydrated and healthy to ensure proper adhesion and comfort.
-Excessive saliva production with dentures is a common problem that can be managed with proper care and adjustments.
+Overall, it plays an important role in the use and maintenance of dentures, and it’s important to keep the mouth hydrated and healthy to ensure proper adhesion and comfort.
+Excessive salivary production with dentures is a common issue that can be effectively managed through proper care and adjustments.
 If you continue to experience discomfort, talk to one of our team members at Woodside Denture Centre – we are here to help you!